 Yes.
 When it comes to the outsides of their house, we can't overemphasize the importance of an appropriate cleaning solution.
 The right cleaning solution will loosen everything on the surface, making it easier to rinse away.
 As a good illustration, just look what comes off this old red cedar clapboard with the application of hydrogen peroxide:

-No, not when done with the right tools, the right chemical solutions, and the right experience.
+right experience.
 Keep in mind, though: if done incorrectly, ANY form of cleaning can damage cedar shingled siding.

 "My recently-painted siding looks horrible... "

 We have the right environment to grow mold and algae.
 It may be that your siding needs just a gentle cleaning.
-If mold and algae return rapidly after a thorough cleaning, it may be that the surface was not cleaned and prepped properly before painting, and now the mold is inside the paint
+If mold and algae return rapidly after a thorough cleaning, it may be that the surface was not cleaned and prepped properly before painting, and now the mold is inside the paint.

 "Our natural clapboard looks so dull..."